MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/work-with-event-hubs.md

    **Values:** *count*

-   There are almost unlimited options to combine data from [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] with data from other applications or the Internet.
-The following picture shows you a [!INCLUDE[pn_power_bi](../includes/pn-power-bi.md)] dashboard that correlates weather data with the different types of intentions from [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)]'s machine-learning based intention analysis.
+   There are almost unlimited options to combine data from [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] with data from other applications or the Internet.
+The following picture shows you a [!INCLUDE[pn_power_bi](../includes/pn-power-bi.md)] dashboard that correlates weather data with the different types of intentions from [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)]'s machine-learning based intention analysis.

    ![power bi dashboard with market insights intentions](media/power-bi-dashboard-event-hub.png "Power BI dashboard with Market Insights intentions")